tonyganch/self-educate/README.md

 other people become harder, better, faster, stronger.

 File that you need to edit is `index.md`.
+For Python or Ruby you'll need `python/index.md` or `ruby/index.md` respectively.
 Just find an appropriate group and add a link.
 Short and helpful descriptions are very welcome.

-If you feel that some links should be moved to a new group, don't hesitate to do so.
+If you feel that some links should be moved to a new group (or page), don't hesitate to do so.